shatha2014/FashionRec_DataCollection/README.md

 ==========================

 Modules
 -----

 1. **./Annotation-Localisation-Segmentattion Web Application** - contains the flask based image annotation,localisation and segmentation web-solution.

 2. **./InstagramAPIApplication** - contains Instagram API application to get permission for Instagram API  access.
+Inside this module 'InstagramScraperAPIVersion' is reside and used to crawl Instagram users basic information upon athentication.

 3. **./InstagramScraper** - contains i a command-line application written in Python that scrapes and downloads an instagram user's photos and videos.